-Trader Joe’s workers say the company’s coronavirus plans are “insufficient”
+Trader Joe’s workers say the company’s coronavirus plans are ‘insufficient’

 The coalition that’s working to organize a union at Trader Joe’s, the quirky grocery store on which many young urbanites depend for reasonably priced goods, says the management’s allowance for paid sick leave during the coronavirus outbreak is “insufficient.”

-This response follows a memo that was sent to the store’s employees, which detailed that “Crew Members”—TJ’s lingo for staff—can stay home if they feel unwell, and should remain away from work for at least 24 hours after symptoms subside.
-The guidelines are set in place until April 15, for now, and managers—”Captains” in TJ’s speak—may “approve reimbursement of time off for employees who are unable to work due to respiratory illness.”
+This response follows a memo that was sent to the store’s employees, which detailed that “Crew Members”—TJ’s lingo for staff—can stay home if they feel unwell and should remain away from work for at least 24 hours after symptoms subside.
+The guidelines are set in place until April 15, for now, and managers—”Captains” in TJ’s-speak—may “approve reimbursement of time off for employees who are unable to work due to respiratory illness.”

 AR, or absence reserve, is another instance of Joe’s jargon, referring to sick leave and vacation time that it offers in a combined bundle.
 It’s a particular sticking point for the Coalition for a Trader Joe’s Union (CTJU).
 A representative of the group who asked not to be named explained to Fast Company that Trader Joe’s isn’t offering additional sick time, but rather the ability to refund already used AR.
 The representative particularly wanted to clarify confusion about the new policy.
 “AR needs to already be available to be refunded, but will not be provided beyond what the worker has already accrued.”

 The representative said the coalition was concerned with the discretionary nature of the policy; sick leave is to be determined by managers of individual stores, and that “opens up potential for the biases and discrimination that already plague workers.”
-The memo adds that staff missing 7 days will have their personal cases reviewed by HR (The government is recommending 14-day quarantine for people who test positive), which the coalition finds troublesome.
-“It is the position of the CTJU that sick workers should be able to focus on their wellness,” the representative said, “not on fighting for their wages or doing mental gymnastics to figure out if they can financially survive an illness.” .
+The memo adds that staff missing 7 days will have their personal cases reviewed by HR (the government is recommending 14-day quarantine for people who test positive), which the coalition finds troublesome.
+“It is the position of the CTJU that sick workers should be able to focus on their wellness,” the representative said, “not on fighting for their wages or doing mental gymnastics to figure out if they can financially survive an illness.”

-Like gyms, schools and airports, grocery stores are yet another example of cramped quarters with the potential for the spreading of Covid-19.
+Like gyms, schools, and airports, grocery stores are yet another example of cramped quarters with the potential for the spreading of COVID-19.
 That’s especially true in cities where the stores tend to be small and crowded during peak times, when customers play bumper cars with shopping carts just to nab a bag of sriracha crinkle-cut chips.

 The CTJU noted the busy nature of the stores, especially lately, when shoppers are pouring in to stock up on pantry items, driving up the odds that staff contract the illness.
 “It is a numbers game and the numbers are against us,” the representative said.
 The CTJU asked that customers should try to visit the store during slower times, namely earlier in the day and midweek.